 - fresh blueberries to decorate

-- First of all pour the milk into a small saucepan and heat over a medium heat.
+- First of all pour the 150ml of milk into a small saucepan and heat over a medium heat.
 Allow to bubble but remove just before it comes to the boil.
 Add the 4 tea bags, give it a stir and leave until completely cool.
 Once cooled down, remove the bags, give them a good squeeze and discard.
 Set the infused milk aside while you make the cake.